viktor-nikolov/Zynq-XADC-DMA-lwIP/README.md

 This circuit on Cora Z7 is basically the same as the one discussed in the Application Guidelines chapter [External Analog Inputs](https://docs.amd.com/r/en-US/ug480_7Series_XADC/External-Analog-Inputs) in UG480.
 The AAF contains a 1 nF capacitor, which is orders of magnitude larger capacitance than the 3 pF sampling capacitor inside the XADC.
 Therefore, we can ignore the XADC sampling capacitor when determining the acquisition time.

-We need to determine the AAF circuit's settling time, which is the acquisition time needed for the XADC.
+We need to determine the AAF circuit's settling time, which is the acquisition time needed for the XADC to acquire the input signal with the desired precision.

 We can use a slightly modified [Equation 6-1](https://docs.amd.com/r/qOeib0vlzXa1isUAfuFzOQ/8erAzNpWEDQ8zWWH_EdtFg?section=XREF_11532_Equation2_5) from [UG480](https://docs.amd.com/r/en-US/ug480_7Series_XADC/External-Analog-Inputs) to adapt it to the resistances of Cora Z7 analog input: